ivanterekh/qt-go-examples/README.md

 # Qt Go Examples

 This repository contains geometrical algorithms and their visualisation made with [Qt binding for Go](https://github.com/therecipe/qt).
+All the code was written as a part of the course "Computational geometry and geometric modeling" during my master studies in Belarusian State University.

 ## Requirements